I know, I know, I know, no, but I'm just telling you what the Zogby thing said.

 Because it leaves an invalid impression.

-Uh well, it leaves an impression of inconsistency, although I can tell you that an an intelligence officer who wrote this thing would come back and say, Well, that that sentence doesn't mean that we don't think they're per their they intend to acquire nuclear weapons.
+Well, it leaves an impression of inconsistency, although I can tell you that an intelligence officer who wrote this thing would come back and say, well, that sentence doesn't mean that we don't think they intend to acquire nuclear weapons.

-It just means that we didn't assume that in writing this NIM.
+It just means that we didn't assume that in writing this NIA.

 I'm sorry.